 - ?NNN A question mark followed by a number, NNN, holds a spot for the NNN-th parameter.
 NNN must be between 1 and 999. ?
 A question mark that is not followed by a number holds a spot for the next unused parameter. :AAAA A colon followed by an identifier name holds a spot for a named parameter with the name AAAA.
-Named parameters are also numbered. - parameter with the name AAAA.
 Named parameters are also numbered.
 The number assigned is the next unused number.
-To avoid confusion, it is best to avoid mixing named and numbered parameters. - @AAAA An "at" sign works exactly like a colon. - \$AAAA A dollar-sign followed by an identifier name also holds a spot for a named parameter with the name AAAA.
+To avoid confusion, it is best to avoid mixing named and numbered parameters. @AAAA An "at" sign works exactly like a colon. \$AAAA A dollar-sign followed by an identifier name also holds a spot for a - AAAA A donar-sign followed by an identifier name also holds a spot for a named parameter with the name AAAA.
 The identifier name in this case can include one or more occurrences of "::" and a suffix enclosed in "(...)" containing any text at all.
 This syntax is the form of a variable name in the Tcl programming language.